 Researchers developed standardized drone protocol for tidal monitoring, filling the gap between ground-based measurements and satellite observations to improve wetland monitoring programs.

-Tidal wetland monitoring is critical for detecting changes and managing vulnerable coastal ecosystems.
-Monitoring programs typically combine ground-based measurements and satellite observations to track changes at small and large scales.
-Yet this approach misses important processes occurring at an intermediate spatial scale or resulting from discrete events such as extreme storms.
-Additional monitoring techniques that provide a fuller picture across spatial and temporal scales are key to better understanding the drivers of change in tidal wetlands.
-Fortunately, Unmanned Aerial Systems (UAS) - commonly known as drones - offer an extraordinary opportunity to radically improve tidal wetland monitoring programs.
-Drone-mounted sensors can provide high spatial resolution, coverage, and customization, and can be operated at user-defined times.
-This project will develop the first regionally-coordinated drone-based tidal wetlands monitoring protocol for the reserve system to complement existing long-term biotic monitoring and habitat mapping toolkits.
+Tidal wetland monitoring is critical for managing these vulnerable coastal ecosystems.
+Monitoring programs typically combine small scale, ground-based measurements with large scale, satellite observations, though this approach can miss important processes at intermediate scales or from discrete events such as storms.
+Unmanned Aerial Systems (UAS), known as drones, offer opportunities to radically improve monitoring programs by providing high spatial resolution, coverage, and customization.
+While many reserves have experimented with drones, the lack of standardized protocol posed a barrier to implementing on a broader scale.
+This project developed the first regional, drone-based tidal wetland monitoring protocol for the reserve system to complement existing long-term biotic monitoring and habitat mapping.